GeoDaCenter/opioid-policy-scan/README.md

 # Opioid Environment Data Warehouse

+*Updated: March 2021*

 This repository stores R scripts used to wrangle, clean, join, and visualize data for the JCOIN Opioid Environment Data Warehouse.

 The data included in this analysis will be further developed as a data and visualization product to characterize the multi-dimensional risk environment impacting the opioid crisis in the United States.

-Data requests and feedback can be submitted [here](https://docs.google.com/forms/d/e/1FAIpQLSd53yogyubGxepfwQymS_699DIGRpraSNaKb0PEPMl9rCo1Tg/viewform).
+For more information about the data included, please refer to the [Data Dictionary](https://docs.google.com/spreadsheets/d/1qOFYjOvU0A9XBdTUQ-n1thfeJ7vP1Aswx7fULBv-QUY/edit?usp=sharing).

+We welcome questions, comments or feedback through the [Request Form](https://docs.google.com/forms/d/e/1FAIpQLSd53yogyubGxepfwQymS_699DIGRpraSNaKb0PEPMl9rCo1Tg/viewform).

 ## Team